Newbyl/Resnet50/readme.md

 You can find examples of how to use it in the `Resnet_Example.ipynb` file.

-You can find the weights of the model trained on an hand signs dataset in the `weights` folder.

-There is also pretrained weights that I didn't used in the example in `.h5` format in the weights folder named `resnet50.h5`

 ### Files

 The model implementation is in the `resnet50.py` file.
 There is also several useful functions for Layers and datasets related import functions in the resnets_utils.py